kzlidev/vault-demo-pki-acme-agent/README.md

+# Vault PKI Demo

+## Introduction
+This demo is built on top of the HashiCorp `terraform-aws-vault-enterprise-hvd` module that can be found here: https://github.com/hashicorp/terraform-aws-vault-enterprise-hvd/tree/main

 We can use the openssl library to validate the issued leaf cert.

 The trust store for openssl if installed with homebrew is at: /opt/homebrew/etc/openssl@3/cert.pem